VKrishna04/VKrishna04.github.io/docs/Environment Variables.md

 - Verify the secret is accessible to the workflow

 **Cloudflare Pages:**
-- Environment variables take effect on next deployment
+- Environment Variables take effect on next Deployment
 - Check build logs for environment variable loading
 - Ensure variable is set for correct environment (production/preview)